USS Tuscaloosa (CA-37): February 1945 – August 1945

 USS Tuscaloosa and USS Arkansas (background) bombarding Iwo Jima, 17 February 1945.
 A Vought OS2U Kingfisher is flying in the foreground.

 Following her sortie from Ulithi, she joined the bombardment group off Iwo Jima at dawn on 16 February.
 Three days later, as waves of landing craft bore marines shoreward to invade the island, Tuscaloosas guns pounded Japanese positions inland.
 Then, after the Americans had reached land, her batteries supported their advances with incessant fire and illumination.
 This continued from 19 February to 14 March, throughout all phases of the bitterly fought campaign to wrest the island from the Japanese.

 After the Iwo Jima operation, she returned to Ulithi to join Task Force 54 (TF 54), spending four hectic days replenishing stores, ammunition, and fuel in preparation for the next operation: Okinawa, at the end of the chain of the Japanese home islands.
 On Palm Sunday, 25 March, Tuscaloosas main and secondary batteries opened fire on shore targets pinpointed by aerial reconnaissance.
 Time considerations only allowed a six-day respite in the middle of the arduous campaign for replenishment purposes, Tuscaloosa stood on duty for the entire operation.

-Tuscaloosas charmed life in the face of everything the Axis could throw at her still held through the maelstrom of the kamikazes which came at the invasion ships and their escorts from all quarters.
-The "Divine Wind" came down from the Japanese home islands, in the form of planes piloted by pilots so loyal to their Emperor that they unhesitatingly gave their lives to defend their home soil.
+Tuscaloosas faced significant challenge from the kamikazes which came at the invasion ships and their escorts from all quarters.
+The "Divine Wind" came down from the Japanese home islands, in the form of planes piloted by pilots said to be so loyal to their Emperor that they were said to have sacrificed themselves for their nation.